nevanscott/uxui0818/_projects/information-architecture/shopping.md

 ---
 title: E-commerce
-assigned: Sept 18, 2018
+assigned: 22
-due: Sept 21, 2018
+due: 25
 ---

 A local retail chain has decided to expand into e-commerce.
 Help organize their products and adapt their in-store experience and brand for the web.

 Bear in mind that the retail store you are assigned to may already have an e-commerce platform, but we'd like you to focus on designing your own platform without taking the current one into account.

 Setup